jkz1one/SignalFlow/README.md

 ## 🔧 How It Works

 ### 📦 Daily Refresh
-Run this each morning before market open (best after 9:40 AM EST):
+Run this each morning before market open (9:40 AM EST is optimal run time):

 - `daily_refresh.py`: Pulls and caches data from multiple scrapers.
   - Build Universe → `universe_cache.json`